MicrosoftDocs/azure-docs-powershell/azps-0.10.0/Az.KeyVault/Set-AzKeyVaultAccessPolicy.md

 ```

 ### -ObjectId
-Specifies the object ID of the user or service principal in Azure Active Directory for which to grant permissions.
+Specifies the object ID of the user or service principal in Microsoft Entra ID for which to grant permissions.

 ```yaml
 Type: String